 Of course, the best way to visit Delos and swim in the gorgeous water nearby is by joining our Mykonos Full-Day Sailing: Delos Guided Tour & Rhenia Swimming or Mykonos South Beaches, Rhenia & Delos Sailing Yacht Cruise with transportation alone or with your family and friends.

-If you visit Greece, the Cyclades, and especially Mykonos, you should definitely visit this small island that is considered an earthly paradise for those who appreciate Greek history and culture, as well as the crystal-clear waters of the Aegean sea.
-Sail to Delos and let the magical world of ancient Greece sweep you off of your feet!
+If you visit Greece, the Cyclades, and especially Mykonos, with its great cosmopolitan Mediterranean port, you should definitely visit this small island that is considered an earthly paradise for those who appreciate Greek history, its archaeological sites and its cultural heritage, as well as the crystal-clear waters of the Aegean sea.
+Sail to Delos, get acquainted with its religious significance in ancient times as far back as the 2nd century, and let the magical world of ancient Greece sweep you off of your feet!